fyquah/blockchain-certificate/README.md

 * **OP_CODE** - the op_code corresponding to the operation - 1 byte
 * **length of message** - the length of the instruction / key / signature - 1 byte
 * **message** - the signature / key / hash - 0-35 bytes

-## Address Format

-The format of an adress is similiar to those of bitcoin, except using version 0x27 for base58check encoding.

 ## Operations